 The Children’s Roman Library in Bucharest’s suburb of Giulesti, was created in 2016 on the initiative of Gunilla Lundgren in collaboration with Fred Taikon and Arina Stoenescu.

-Gunilla Lundgren, the founder of the Children’s Roma Library in Bucharest, was nominated for the 2020 Astrid Lindgren Memorial Award (ALMA).
+♥ Gunilla Lundgren, the founder of the Children’s Roman Library in Bucharest, was nominated in 2020 for the Astrid Lindgren Memorial Award (ALMA).

 Motivation: The purpose of the project to promote reading and teaching for Roma children is in line with The Book Aid statutes